jwiegley/johnwiegley/drafts/drafts.md

 I can't say much more than that.
 Find Bahá'u'lláh in your heart of hearts, and blind your eyes to all things else.

-# Do you pray?

-r/bahai
-jwiegley

-This reminds me of a takeaway from Greek philosophy: Real knowledge should be transformative, and real transformation can only be witnessed in behavior.

 # Baha'i Mysticism and Mystical Practices

-r/bahai
-jwiegley

 Interesting, I see it as affirming inner truths while correcting errors in outward notions.
 For example, a person may say they worship the Sun, and don't